Experienced attorney serving injured motorists in New Mexico

 Cause and effect of a jackknife accident

 Jackknife accidents typically happen when road conditions are slippery.
 In New Mexico, that can mean many different types of weather depending on the time of year – from heavy rain and sleet to ice or snow.
-These accidents can be disastrous, leaving drivers of passenger vehicles little time to avoid a crash.
+These accidents can be disastrous, leaving drivers little time to avoid a crash.
 Additionally, truck rollovers can occur and cargo can spill onto the road.
 Jackknife accidents often occur when:

 - Truck driver swerves quickly to avoid hitting another vehicle or road defect.